Curved Koszul duality of algebras over unital versions of binary operads: Koszul duality of unitary algebras

 \subsection{Algebras with quadratic-linear-constant relations}

-We now define the type of algebras for which we will developed a Koszul duality theory, namely algebras with ``quadratic-linear-constant'' (QLC) relations.
-For this we adapt the notion of a ``monogenic algebra'' from~\cite[Section~4.1]{Milles2012} (see Section~\ref{sec:kosz-dual-quadr}).
+We now define the type of algebras for which we will develop a Koszul duality theory, namely algebras with quadratic-linear-constant (QLC) relations.
+For this we adapt the notion of a monogenic algebra of~\cite[Section~4.1]{Milles2012} (see Section~\ref{sec:kosz-dual-quadr}).
 We still assume that we are given a unital version $u\PP = \Free(\uni \oplus E) / (R + R')$ of a binary quadratic operad $\PP = \Free(E) / (R)$ as in Section~\ref{sec:unital-versions}.

 \begin{definition} An $u\PP$-algebra with QLC relations is a $u\PP$-algebra $A$ with $d_{A} = 0$, equipped with a presentation by generators and relations: